Frequently Asked Questions

 Q- How confidential are the sessions?

-A- Sessions are confidential unless if there are legal implications or in the event of serious risk factors that your GP or other practitioners has to be aware of.
+A- Sessions are confidential unless if there are legal implications or in the event of serious risk factors that your GP or other practitioners have to be aware of.
 As an ethical practitioner, any decision to do so is always in your best interest.
 I have full indemnity insurance to cover my practice as a therapist.
 All information kept about you is stored in line with the GDPR laws.

-A- Yes, we can have sessions over Zoom or Skype, although it is important that we meet face to face at some point.
+A- Yes, we can have sessions over Zoom or Skype.
+These sessions are scheduled in the same fashion as face to face sessions.